codex-academy/SortAndSearch/pages/more_advanced_datastructures.md

 A graph data structure is good for modeling networks.
 It models collections of nodes that are inter connected well.
 Your Facebook friends are a prime example of a network that is a Graph data structure.
 A Graph data structure links you to your multitude of friends and them to their friends, of which you can be one.
 You can use a Graph to model your connections with friends and friends of your friends.
 You can run a query on it to find out if you have any friends, or a friend of a friend, that is called 'Xola' for instance.

 You can also use a Graph to model different route options between destinations.
-You can then determine which route is the shortest.
+You can then work out which route is the shortest.

 A Vertex is a Node in a Graph.
 Edges link Vertices to each other, and are a combination of two Vertices.